Skilled Worker Route

 In order to reach 70 points, they will also need to:

-- attract 20 points from the other tradable characteristics.
+- attract 20 points from the other tradable characteristics on salary and higher education.

 This table outlines the characteristics, whether they are tradable or fixed and the number of points allocated to each: